Food and Journeys®

 An overhead shot of a plate of risotto agli asparagi, with a chunck of parmigiano for grating.

-While asparagus is generally available all year round nowadays, they are twice as good when in season.
+While asparagus is generally available year-round nowadays, it is twice as good when in season.

 Ingredients